 Minimal formation of students: Bachelor degree in any scientific area (however a Master degree is strongly advisable).

-Directed to: PhD students, postdocs and professionals working on any scientific field.
+PhD students, postdocs and professionals working on any scientific field.
 MSc students can also attend, if vacancies are available.

 How can social media be used in science communication, and how can researchers, if they wish so, use these tools to increase the visibility of their work and the exchange of ideas?
 We will explore how social networks allow us to increase the visibility of scientific research both among the scientific community – and if that is translated in an increased number of citations – and among different lay publics, using different approaches.